Australian literature: Overview

 Patrick White became the first Australian to be awarded the Nobel Prize in Literature in 1973.

-Australian writers who have obtained international renown include the Nobel-winning author Patrick White, as well as authors Christina Stead, David Malouf, Peter Carey, Thomas Keneally, Colleen McCullough, Nevil Shute and Morris West.
+Australian writers who have obtained international renown include the Nobel-winning author Patrick White, as well as authors Christina Stead, David Malouf, Peter Carey, Thomas Keneally, Joan Lindsay, Colleen McCullough, Nevil Shute and Morris West.
 Notable contemporary authors include novelists Alexis Wright, Michelle de Kretser and Richard Flanagan.

 Among the important authors of classic Australian works are the poets Henry Lawson, Banjo Paterson, C. J. Dennis and Dorothea Mackellar.
 Dennis wrote in the Australian vernacular, while Mackellar wrote the iconic patriotic poem My Country.
 Lawson and Paterson clashed in the famous "Bulletin Debate" over the nature of life in Australia with Lawson considered to have the harder edged view of the Bush and Paterson the romantic.
 Lawson is widely regarded as one of Australia's greatest writers of short stories, while Paterson's poems remain amongst the most popular Australian bush poems.
 Significant poets of the 20th century included Dame Mary Gilmore, Kenneth Slessor, A. D. Hope, Les Murray and Judith Wright.
 Among the best known contemporary poets are John Kinsella and Jennifer Maiden, whose poems are often studied in Australian high schools.

 Novelists of classic Australian works include Marcus Clarke (For the Term of His Natural Life), Miles Franklin (My Brilliant Career), Henry Handel Richardson (The Fortunes of Richard Mahony), Joseph Furphy (Such Is Life), Rolf Boldrewood (Robbery Under Arms) and Ruth Park (The Harp in the South).
 In terms of children's literature, Norman Lindsay (The Magic Pudding), Mem Fox (Possum Magic), and May Gibbs (Snugglepot and Cuddlepie) are among the Australian classics, while Melina Marchetta (Looking for Alibrandi) is a modern YA classic.
 Eminent Australian playwrights have included Ray Lawler, David Williamson, Alan Seymour and Nick Enright.
 Among prominent short story writers are Steele Rudd, Henry Lawson, Beverley Farmer, Kate Grenville, and Helen Garner.

 Although historically only a small proportion of Australia's population have lived outside the major cities, many of Australia's most distinctive stories and legends originate in the outback, in the drovers and squatters and people of the barren, dusty plains.

 David Unaipon is known as the first Aboriginal author.
 Oodgeroo Noonuccal was the first Aboriginal Australian to publish a book of verse.
 A ground-breaking memoir about the experiences of the Stolen Generations can be found in Sally Morgan's My Place.

-Charles Bean, Geoffrey Blainey, Robert Hughes, Manning Clark, Claire Wright, and Marcia Langton are authors of important Australian histories.
+Charles Bean, Geoffrey Blainey, Robert Hughes, Manning Clark, Clare Wright, and Marcia Langton are authors of important Australian histories.